shreyarama/Task1/MiniTask_01.md

 We can also use NodeMCU as a security system, to notify us if there is a break-in.
 It could also give us live video feed from our home.

-Thus, we can extend this project to create the perfect home automation system for our home, thanks to the customizability of NodeMCU.
+Thus, we can extend this project to create the perfect home automation system for our home, thanks to the customisability of NodeMCU.